Psychopathy: Neurological

+diverse designs, and an assortment of nonreplicated findings" and that "the findings that emerge from this research are less "inconsistent" than "all over the map."

 Considerable research has documented the presence of the two subtypes of primary and secondary psychopathy.
 Proponents of the primary-secondary psychopathy distinction and triarchic model argue that there are neurological differences between these subgroups of psychopathy which support their views.
 For instance, the boldness factor in the triarchic model is argued to be associated with reduced activity in the amygdala during fearful or aversive stimuli and reduced startle response, while the disinhibition factor is argued to be associated with impairment of frontal lobe tasks.
 There is evidence that boldness and disinhibition are genetically distinguishable.

 Biochemical

-High levels of testosterone combined with low levels of cortisol and/or serotonin have been theorized as contributing factors.
+High levels of testosterone combined with low levels of cortisol or serotonin have been theorized as contributing factors.
 Testosterone is "associated with approach-related behavior, reward sensitivity, and fear reduction", and injecting testosterone "shift[s] the balance from punishment to reward sensitivity", decreases fearfulness, and increases "responding to angry faces".
 Some studies have found that high testosterone levels are associated with antisocial and aggressive behaviors, yet other research suggests that testosterone alone does not cause aggression but increases dominance-seeking.
 It is unclear from studies if psychopathy correlates with high testosterone levels, but a few studies have found that disruption of serotonin neurotransmission disrupts cortisol reactivity to a stress-inducing speech task.
 Thus, dysregulation of serotonin in the brain may contribute to the low cortisol levels observed in psychopathy.
 Cortisol increases withdrawal behavior and sensitivity to punishment and aversive conditioning, which are abnormally low in individuals with psychopathy and may underlie their impaired aversion learning and disinhibited behavior.
 High testosterone levels combined with low serotonin levels are associated with "impulsive and highly negative reactions", and may increase violent aggression when an individual is provoked or becomes frustrated.
 Several animal studies note the role of serotonergic functioning in impulsive aggression and antisocial behavior.